 Grants of up to $2500 for projects that extend Collegium's mission on member campuses!

-The Association of Catholic Colleges and Universities, Collegium's sponsor, has generously offered to fund five grants of up to $2,500 each for projects that advance Collegium's mission on those campuses and in broader forums.
+The Association of Catholic Colleges and Universities, Collegium's sponsor, has generously offered to help fund five grants of up to $2,500 each for projects that advance Collegium's mission on those campuses and in broader forums.
 The grants can fund course development, scholarship, and workshops that advance Catholic intellectual life and bring it into dialogue with other ways of knowing.
 Collegium alumni/ae at Collegium member institutions are eligible to apply for the grants, and other faculty may be included in proposals as co-applicants.

 We are extremely excited about this opportunity to advance Collegium's work, and to support and enable great work from our alumni/ae.